canonical/tdx/README.md

     proxy url   = http://<proxy-url>:<port>
     ```

-    In the following, we focus on the the direct registration variant that uses the Multi-package Registration Agent (MPA).
+    In the following, we focus on the direct registration variant that uses the Multi-package Registration Agent (MPA).
     This agent is executed on system start up, registers the platform (if necessary), and gets deactivated.
     Please check the following two logs to confirm successful registration: